kagruber2412/kagruber2412.github.io/_teaching/2018-Undergraduate-Courses-1.md

 location: "Vienna, Austria"
 ---

-During my Phd time at WU Vienna University of Business and Economics, I also had quite some teaching duties: I designed and provided several courses on statistical analysis and statistical programming in the marketing [master](https://www.wu.ac.at/en/marketing/teaching/master-program/) and [bachelor](https://www.wu.ac.at/en/marketing/teaching/sbwls/) specialisations.
-The full list of courses can be found below.
+During my Phd time at WU Vienna University of Business and Economics, I also had quite some teaching duties: I designed and provided several courses on statistical analysis and statistical programming in the marketing [master](https://www.wu.ac.at/en/marketing/teaching/master-program/) and [bachelor](https://www.wu.ac.at/en/marketing/teaching/sbwls/) specialisations.<br>The full list of courses can be found below.
 Syllabi and course descriptions can be accessed via the embedded links.

 * [Marketing Research Design and Analysis](https://learn.wu.ac.at/vvz/17s/5308)
 * [Introduction to Programming with R](https://learn.wu.ac.at/vvz/17s/5308)